brandur/sorg/content/drafts/idempotency-keys.md

 definitive response.

 Implementing a server so that requests to it are perfectly idempotent isn't always easy.
-In endpoints that are _only_ mutating local state within an ACID database, it's possible to get a robust and simple idempotency implementation by mapping requests to transactions.
+In endpoints that can get away only mutating local state in an ACID database (probably most API calls in most applications), it's possible to get a robust and simple idempotency implementation by mapping requests to transactions.
 I wrote about this more simple case [in more detail a few weeks ago](/http-transactions) (and if you can get away with just that, do it).